OnionIoT/documentation/omega2-legacy/Doing-Stuff/Peripherals/uart1.md

 #### Python3: Installing the PySerial Module

 We'll be using Pip to install the PySerial Module.
-For more details on Python3 and Pip, see our guide on installing and using Python on the Omega](#installing-and-using-python).
+For more details on Python3 and Pip, see our guide on installing and using Python on the Omega](/omega2-legacy/Doing-Stuff/Installing-Software/Installing-and-Using-Python#installing-and-using-python).

 First, we'll need to install the Python3 version of Pip: